 You add Windows clients to be in either user mode or computer mode, based on how you want to apply policies to the clients in groups.
 After a user or a computer is added to a group, it assumes the policies that were assigned to the group.

 When you add a client, it defaults to computer mode, which takes precedence over user mode.
 Symantec recommends that you use computer mode.
-Linux clients are only installed in computer mode.
+Linux clients and Mac clients are only installed in computer mode.